Inc0n/uncrypt11/README.md

 # uncrypt11
 #### @hackedbyshmoo

 ## Before I started writing this, I decided to use this opportunity to learn to use Vim.
 I haven't touched the source with anything other than Vim.
-It is my first time using Vim, so the source code may be a bit messy/unoptimized!
+It is my first time using Vim, so the source code will be messy and probably riddled with mistakes.

 ![alt text](https://raw.githubusercontent.com/shmoo419/uncrypt11/master/IMG_0899.PNG)